dimondsec/blog/_posts/2023-01-31-investigation.md

 > Investigation is a medium Linux machine from Hack the Box.
 {: .prompt-tip }

 > Writeup coming soon!
-You didn't think I'd really have a writeup for an active machine, did you??
+You didn't think I'd really publish a writeup for an active machine, did you??
 {: .prompt-warning }